 Make it policy.
 Add the framework to your engineering handbook.
 Reassess quarterly and track the trend.

-The 50 Standards
+The 50 Protocols

 1